simonmorley/homepage/README.md

 ## Work Stuff

-As of November 2022, I'm the CTO at a Crypto exchange.
-It's quite a strange space to work.
-Over a couple years, I've done a bunch of cool software type things that have helped them continue to succeed.
+As of November 2022, I'm the CTO at a Crypto exchange called Vaultoro.
+Since I joined, I've done a bunch of cool software type things that have helped them continue to succeed.
 Turns out I'm also quite a motivating and driven manager of people.

 I've written bots to automate trades and balance their liquidity pools.
 I re-wrote their entire trading platform and API.
 Introduced a bunch of new crypto currencies.
 Added support for FIAT currencies.
 Wrote some solidity contracts to process inbound and outbound ETH and ERC20 transactions.
 Hired a bunch of developers.
 Built and implemented compliance rules and systems so they could get a licence to trade.
 Integrated a custodian and cold wallet provider to secure their funds.
 I also helped them release their own stablecoin via an "IBCO".